Powermate PM4500DF - 3600/4500W Dual Fuel Generator

 The following charts are provided to give you an idea of how some of the key specs of the Powermate PM4500DF compare to dual fuel generators of similar power (between 3500 and 4500 W).

-- The PM4500DF, offering a run time of around 10.5 hours with a full tank at a 50% load, falls within the average autonomy range when compared to its peers.
-If autonomy is your priority, one of the devices of a similar power output with the highest run time is the Westinghouse iGen4500DF, reaching around 15 hours.
+- With around 10.5 hours of runtime at a 50% load on a full tank, the PM4500DF is in line with the average autonomy range for dual fuel generators of comparable power.
+If autonomy is your priority, one of the devices of a similar power output with the highest run time is the Westinghouse iGen5000DF, reaching around 15 hours.

 Price comparison

-As you can see from this interactive chart, when compared to other 3500-4500W dual fuel generators, the Powermate PM4500DF is on the average side of the price range.
+As you can see from these interactive charts, when compared to other 3500-4500W dual fuel generators, the Powermate PM4500DF is on the average side of the price range.

 Therefore, this generator nicely fits in the expected budget for this kind of product.